Similarities between property and cyber markets present an opportunity

 Navigating the headwinds

-Risk officers, whether they are looking at cyber or property, know they can’t change the macro forces that shape the markets they work in.
-But early adopters of new approaches to risk financing that emphasize prevention and loss avoidance will help navigate the headwinds better, be they inflation, rising building costs, increased prices, shrinking capacity, or a constantly changing cyber threat environment.
+Risk officers, whether focusing on cyber or property, know they can’t change the macro forces that shape the markets in which they work.
+However, early adopters of new approaches to risk financing that emphasize prevention and loss avoidance will better navigate headwinds such as inflation, rising building costs, increased prices, shrinking capacity, or a constantly changing cyber threat environment.